hitachienergy/k8s-modules/README.md

 EKS requires 2 subnets from differect AZs.
 If `subnet_ids` are not provided, EKS will create 2 new subnets in existing VPC.

 When all required parameters are in place, you can deploy AKS/EKS.
+NOTEHEREABOUT using --skip-config again

-### 4. Using `kubeconfig` of deployed AKS/EKS in Epiphany
+### 4. Setting `kubeconfig` from deployed AKS/EKS in cluster

 `terraform -chdir=/workspaces/epiphany/emod/build/emod/terraform/ output kubeconfig | grep -v EOT > kubeconfig`
+1. Getting kubeconfig
+2. Setting env variable
+3. Trying connectivity
+4. Installing aws cli for EKS

+### 5. Applying Epiphany on top of AKS/EKS

+Info about apps?